redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

         kubectl -n chat-with-me run -ti --rm \
         --restart=Never \
-        --image vectorized/redpanda:$version \
+        --image vectorized/redpanda:$VERSION \
         -- rpk --brokers one-node-cluster-0.one-node-cluster.chat-with-me.svc.cluster.local:9092 \
         topic list

 As you can see, the commands from the "rpk" pod created a 5 partition topic in for the chat rooms.

+## Next steps

-Contact us in our [Slack](https://vectorized.io/slack) community so we can work together to implement your Kubernetes use cases.
+- Contact us in our [Slack](https://vectorized.io/slack) community so we can work together to implement your Kubernetes use cases.
+- Check out how to set up a Kubernetes cluster with [access from an external machine](kubernetes-external-connect.md).